 A powerful devotion

-First, let's give this woman a name.
+Let’s give this woman a name.
 John 12 tells us that she was Mary, sister of Lazarus, and that this was shortly after Jesus had raised Lazarus from the dead.
 The story can be told without that particular fact — the action is more important than the name of the person who did it — but it does help us understand a little more of what went on behind the scenes.
 (It is not exactly certain that the story in John 12 is the same incident as we read about in Matthew 26, but that question does not affect the point we wish to make here.)

 First, Mary was motivated to do this out of love.
 Nobody told her to do it.
 It was not commanded.
 It was just something Mary took upon herself to do, and she did it out of love.
 Jesus also made his sacrifice out of love.
 He had no obligation to die for us, but he chose to do it, willingly, motivated by love.
 Even while we were sinners, he loved us with incredible intensity.